1944 Atlantic hurricane season: Tropical Storm Ten

 On September 28, a broad area of low pressure developed adjacent to a dissipating warm front over the north-central Atlantic.
 The cyclone congealed over the next two days and attained tropical storm status by 00:00 UTC on September 30, which was confirmed by a nearby ship report.
 It slowly intensified on a north and then northeast course, peaking with winds of 50 mph early on October 1.
 The system weakened to a tropical depression the following day and was subsequently absorbed by an approaching extratropical cyclone by 00:00 UTC on October 3.

 Tropical Storm Eleven

 The eleventh tropical storm of the season was first detected about 80 mi north of Barbados around 06:00 UTC on September 30, as indicated by many ship and land observations.
 The short-lived cyclone moved northwest and then north ahead of an approaching trough, acquiring peak winds of 45 mph shortly after formation before presumably dissipating on October 3.
 Alternatively, in the absence of widespread observations, the system may have continued into the central Atlantic unnoticed.
+The cyclone produced rain over the Lesser Antilles, including a 36-hour total of 305 mm on Barbados at Sam Lord's Castle.
+Consequently, flooding occurred on parts of the island, while strong winds downed many telephone poles and wires.